OpenMDAO/POEMs/POEM_000.md

 POEM Rules
 ==========

-- The author of a POEM, a.k.a the poet, is responsible for its curation.
+- The author of a POEM, is responsible for its curation.
 Curation includes addressing relevant comments, integrating community feedback, and changing the state of the POEM from *active* to *requesting decision*.

-- A POEM must have at least one poet, but may have more than one.
+- A POEM must have at least one author, but may have more than one.
-All poets must be identified in the POEM header by their github username (and optionally their real name in parenthesis).
+All authors must be identified in the POEM header by their github username (and optionally their real name in parenthesis).

-- It is up to the poet's sole discretion which community input to accept and which to reject.
-Poets are strongly encouraged to seek consensus, to carefully consider feedback, and to incorporate suggestions where possible.
+- It is up to the author's sole discretion which community input to accept and which to reject. authors are strongly encouraged to seek consensus, to carefully consider feedback, and to incorporate suggestions where possible.
-However, ultimately the poet gets the final decision.
+However, ultimately the author gets the final decision.

 - In the event of conflicting proposals about a specific topic, competing POEMs may be written by different authors.
-This may happen, for instance, if a poet refuses to incorporate suggestions that another community member finds significant.
+This may happen, for instance, if a author refuses to incorporate suggestions that another community member finds significant.
 In this case, both POEMs must explicitly cross reference each other in the `Competing POEMs` line of the POEM header.
 If you wish to create a competing POEM, it is your responsibility to submit a pull request (PR) to the original POEM adding your new POEM ID to their header.

-- When a POEM is in the *active* state, PRs related to it will only be accepted if they come from a poet who is explicitly listed in the POEM header.
+- When a POEM is in the *active* state, PRs related to it will only be accepted if they come from a author who is explicitly listed in the POEM header.

-- When a POEM is in the *requesting decision* state, PRs related to it will only be accepted when the come form a member of the core development team or from one of the PEOM's poets.
+- When a POEM is in the *requesting decision* state, PRs related to it will only be accepted when the come form a member of the core development team or from one of the PEOM's authors.
-The *requesting decision* state serves as a clear indication that the poet has decided to stop accepting additional input on their POEM.
+The *requesting decision* state serves as a clear indication that the author has decided to stop accepting additional input on their POEM.

 - The Devs are the only people with authority to move a POEM to either the *accepted* or *rejected* state.

 - Regardless a POEM's acceptance or rejection, all reasonable POEMs will be merged to the main repository to keep a record of community discussion.
-This merge will only occur once the poet has changed the POEM state to *requesting decision*.
+This merge will only occur once the author has changed the POEM state to *requesting decision*.

 - A POEM may be submitted coincidently with an accompanying PR to the [OpenMDAO codbase](https://github.com/OpenMDAO/OpenMDAO) containing an implementation of the proposed feature.
 Alternatively an accompanying PR may be included in the POEM later, after some initial discussion on the POEM has happened.
-It is up to the poet's discretion when to submit a implementation PR to the, but when the PR is made it should be noted in the `Associated implementation PR` field of the POEM header.
+It is up to the author's discretion when to submit a implementation PR to the, but when the PR is made it should be noted in the `Associated implementation PR` field of the POEM header.

 - A POEM may be submitted, reviewed, and even potentially accepted before any code has been written.
 Contributors are encouraged to submit POEMs before writing code if they are concerned about wasting time on something that would not get accepted.